slaclab/pydm-tutorial/docs/source/action/tutorial.rst

 =====================

-To demonstrate the concepts and capabilities of PyDM, let's develop an real application composed of PyDM widgets for beam positioning and alignment.
+To demonstrate the concepts and capabilities of PyDM, let's develop a real application composed of PyDM widgets for beam positioning and alignment.

-PyDM allow users to create screens in three ways:
+PyDM allows users to create screens in three ways:

 #.
-Using only the Qt Designer (.ui file)
+Using only the Qt Designer application (.ui file)
 #.
-Using the Qt Designer and Python Code (.ui and .py files)
+Using Qt Designer and Python Code (.ui and .py files)
 #.
 Using only Python code (.py file)

 In most of the cases users will choose between numbers 1 and 2 and in rare cases go with number 3.

-This tutorial will also cover the three scenarios above while doing the proposed application.
+This tutorial will also cover the three scenarios above while building the proposed application.

 The application is a simulated x-ray beam positioning/alignment application